 The AMC 8 is a mathematical contest for middle school students that is run by the Mathematical Association of American.
 It is administered at schools and universities throughout the nation, and we in the Department of Mathematics at Bucknell University serve as a host site.
 The contest takes place in mid-November.
 The purpose of this event is to increase interest in mathematics and to develop problem solving through a fun competition.
 Besides the competition, there will be a short mathematics presentation tailored to the level of the participants.
 More details can be found in the letter sent to local middle schools (pdf).

 To register your students or child in the event, please send an email with the number of students and the name and contact details of an accompanying adult to firstname.lastname@example.org by mid-October.
 More information on the contest can be found at http://www.maa.org/math-competitions/about-amc and questions about local arrangements can be directed to email@example.com.

 The Professor John Steiner Gold Mathematical Competition is sponsored by Bucknell University and the Pennsylvania Beta Chapter of Pi Mu Epsilon, the national honorary mathematics society, in memory of the late Professor John Steiner Gold.
 The competition typically takes place in mid-March on the Wednesday of Bucknell's spring break, with a snow date on the Friday of that week.
-The 2015 Competition is tentatively set for the week of Spring Break.
+The John Gold Competition usually takes place during the week of Bucknell's Spring Break. .

 Professor Gold, a native of Turbotville, taught at several area high schools before joining the faculty at Bucknell, where he served with distinction for nearly half a century.
 In the spirit of his life-long work, this competition was established to discover and to encourage mathematical talent and to give public recognition to those who achieve in mathematics.